WellthCare

 The Legal Foundation: Mental Health Parity

-The Mental Health Parity and Addiction Equity Act (MHPAEA) is the primary law governing this comparison.
-It generally requires that if a group health plan (typically for employers with 50+ employees) offers mental health or substance use disorder (MH/SUD) benefits, those benefits cannot be more restrictive than the medical/surgical benefits the plan offers.
-This applies to:
+The Mental Health Parity and Addiction Equity Act (MHPAEA) is the main law here.
+It says that if your group health plan (usually for employers with 50+ employees) offers mental health or substance use disorder (MH/SUD) benefits, those benefits can’t be more restrictive than the medical/surgical benefits.
+That applies to:

-- Financial requirements: Deductibles, copayments, coinsurance, and out-of-pocket maximums for mental health care must be comparable to those for physical health care.
-For example, if your plan has a $30 copay for a primary care doctor visit, it cannot have a $50 copay for a therapist visit.
+• Financial requirements: Deductibles, copays, coinsurance, and out-of-pocket maximums for mental health care must be comparable.
+If your plan has a $30 copay for a primary care visit, it can’t charge $50 for a therapist.

-- Treatment limitations: Limits on the number of visits (e.g., 20 therapy sessions per year) or days of coverage must be no more restrictive than any quantitative treatment limits on physical health services.
-Similarly, non-quantitative treatment limits (NQTLs), like prior authorization requirements or medical necessity criteria, must be applied in a comparable manner.
+• Treatment limitations: Limits on visits (e.g., 20 therapy sessions per year) or days of coverage must be no tighter than any limits on physical health.
+And non-quantitative limits like prior authorization or medical necessity rules have to be applied the same way.

-This means that on paper, your mental health and physical health benefits should look very similar.
-However, compliance is a major issue, and many plans still have subtle disparities.
+So on paper, your mental and physical benefits should look similar.
+But compliance is spotty, and many plans still have subtle differences.

 Common Practical Differences You May Encounter